Daiteap/daiteap-platform/README-devcontainer.md

 # Import REALM and create secret for daiteap-platform and configure Redirect URIs for Daiteap-ui in keycloak
-- Login into keycloak at http://localhost:8082 with user "user" and password from decoded field "admin-password:" from command: kubectl get secret keycloak -n daiteap -o yaml
+- Login into keycloak at http://localhost:8082 with user "user" and password from decoded field "admin-password:" from command: kubectl get secret keycloak -n daiteap -o jsonpath='{.data.admin-password}'|base64 --decode
 - import REALM in "add realm" using file docker-compose/DaiteapRealm.json
 - create secret in Configure->Clients->Django-backend / Credentials / Regenerate Secret , then copy it and enter it in File:Var :
 argocd/daiteap-platform.yaml:keycloakClientSecretKey